 In the 20th century children had far more toys than ever before.
 In 1900 Frank Hornby invented a toy called meccano.
 In 1907 Robert Baden-Powell formed the boy scouts.
 In 1910 the girl guides were formed.

 In 1900 children sometimes left school when they were only 12 years old.
 However in 1918 the minimum school leaving age was raised to 14.
 Between the wars working class children went to elementary schools.
 Middle class children went to grammar schools and upper class children went to public schools.

 In 1947 the school leaving age was raised to 15 and in 1972 it was raised to 16.

 Following the 1944 Education Act all children had to sit an exam called the 11 plus.
 Those who passed went to grammar schools while those who failed went to secondary modern schools.
 However in the late 1950s public opinion began to turn against the system and in the 1960s and early 1970s most schools became comprehensives.

 Until the late 20th century teachers were allowed to hit children.
 Corporal punishment was phased out in most primary schools in the 1970s.
-The cane was abolished in state secondary schools in 1987.
-It was finally abolished in private schools in 1999.
+The cane was abolished in state secondary schools in Britain in 1987.
+It was finally abolished in private schools in Britain in 1999.